Zero noise limit for singular ODE regularized by fractional noise: Construction of

 We also introduce the long term and short term past norms.
-One can show that they have Gaussian tails in all situations of our interest, that is $U<T$ are real-valued random variables, measurable with respect to $\FF_U$, see \ref{prop:gaussian_tails_norms}.
-The parameter $\delta > 0$ is chosen in Definition \ref{def:stage2_constants} to be arbitrarily small and is kept fixed throughout the paper.
+One can show that they have Gaussian tails in all situations of our interest, that is $U<T$ are real-valued random variables, measurable with respect to $\FF_U$, see {Proposition} \ref{prop:gaussian_tails_norms}. {(Recall that the parameter $\delta > 0$ has been fixed in Definition \ref{def:stage2_constants})}.

 \begin{definition} Let $0 < U < T \in \RR_+$ with $\absv{T - U } > 1$.
 We define long and short term norm as:

 \end{definition}

 Now we can describe the construction of the random time $\psi_{\alpha,\kappa}$.
 We define it using a sequence of random variables $\Delta_j$ with known decay, defined precisely below \eqref{eq:kstar}.